johnprg/Legit/README.md

 #### Preparation
 Both datasets were extremely clean and simple, with just "text" and "label" fields.
 I checked for Nans and missing values to find any inconsistencies.

-The datasets were used separately to train single layer models using a 20% holdback for testing, and the results were compared and then cross-validated with sample sets from the other database.
+The datasets were used separately to train shallow models using a 20% holdback for testing, and the results were compared and then cross-validated with sample sets from the other database.

 ## Modeling
-We experimented with several different types of single layer classifiers, doing parameter searches on each to find the most accurate model of each type
+I experimented with several different types of shallow model classifiers, doing parameter searches on each to find the most accurate model of each type.

-Following the selection of single layer models, we built and evaluated three diffent Multi-Level Neural Networks (MNNs) models.
+Following the selection of shallow model models, we built and evaluated three diffent Multi-Level Neural Networks (MNNs) models.
 The comparative results are shown below.

 ## Expected results
 I expected that the Legitimizer would perform similarly to a spam filter.
 It will perform well for articles which are more fact based and be heavily biased toward labelling articles as “misinformative”.

-## Results of Single Layer Models
+## Results of Shallow Models
-The results of even the single layer models were suprisingly encouraging!
-All of the resulting single layer models for both datasets and multiple sample sizes scored 90% or better accuracy.
+The results of even the shallow model models were suprisingly encouraging!
+All of the resulting shallow models for both datasets and multiple sample sizes scored 90% or better accuracy.

 | Model         | Size | Dataset  | Best Score | Fit Time   |
 |:---------------|------|:----------|------------|:------------|